-- Factors Impacting the Products and/or Services: - Insuring that the agency is able to attract and keep individuals that have the necessary knowledge, skills and abilities to provide the specialized services that we offer. - Development and initiation of a new integrated caseload management system (projected to be completed in fall of 2007) that is designed to increase the efficiency of field staff in delivering services to our customers. - New requirements generated by amendments to the Rehab Act of 1973 and the Individuals with Disabilities Education Act - Anticipated Changes to the Products and/or Services - Currently, we do not anticipate significant changes to this service area due to minimal turn over of the regional office management staff. - Listing of Products and/or Services - This service area provides direct supervision and direction to regional office and rehab center management staff to insure that agency services are delivered in an efficient and effective manner and in compliance with state, federal and agency policies and procedures.
+- Factors Impacting the Products and/or Services: - Insuring that the agency is able to attract and keep individuals that have the necessary knowledge, skills and abilities to provide the specialized services that we offer. - New requirements generated by amendments to the Rehab Act of 1973 and the Individuals with Disabilities Education Act. - Anticipated Changes to the Products and/or Services - Currently, we do not anticipate significant changes to this service area due to minimal turn over of the regional office management staff. - Listing of Products and/or Services - This service area provides direct supervision and direction to regional office and rehabilitation center management staff to insure that agency services are delivered in an efficient and effective manner and in compliance with state, federal and agency policies and procedures